How to Crochet Faster

 Read it here >>> Crocheting Pain: How to Avoid Wrist and Hand Pain

-A Good Sitting Position
+Find a Good Sitting Position

 It’s not only important to make sure your fingers and wrists are ready to crochet, but that your whole body is as well.
 While we are all prone to slouching it’s ideal to have good posture while crocheting.
 Sitting hunched will not only tire your body out quicker, but you will end up with achy shoulders and neck pain.

 Sit all the way back in a comfortable chair with cushioning and make sure you have ample lighting so you can see what you are doing.
 Avoid sitting on a hard surface or the floor which won’t provide any support for your back.

 BONUS!
 Fastest Crochet Stitches